Top 5 Things to Look for When Hiring a Cannabis Executive

 At least for now, ambiguity is part of this business and understanding it and remaining engaged and aware of all changes and developments provide the ability to consistently perform well.

 3. Knowledge and homework on the industry, verticals, and specifics of the role

 It is important that executive job candidates have completed in-depth homework on the cannabis industry in general and taken deeper dives into verticals they’re trying to join.
 My opinion used to be that companies should only hire people for executive roles who have some cannabis experience (emphasis on some).
 I changed my mind.
-Job descriptions are changing as we start to see larger, vertically integrated companies that are also major multiple-state operators (MSO).
+Job descriptions are changing as we start to see larger, vertically integrated companies that are also major management services organizations (MSO).
 Executive candidates need clarity on the industry right now and as it grows, expands, and becomes more regulated.